ChilliCream/workshops/crypto-maui/docs/docs/03-MAUI/07-subscribe_onpricechanged.md

 # Subscribe to OnPriceChanged

 We're almost done!
-But what if the price of the Crypto changes while we're looking the app?
+But what if the price of the crypto asset changes after we launch the app?
 Right now the app only retrieves the price once.

-Let's subscribe to OnPriceChanged in the Backend GraphQL API to ensure we always see the latest data!
+Let's subscribe to `OnPriceChanged` in the Backend GraphQL API to ensure we always see the latest data!

 ## 1. SubscribeOnPriceChange.graphql